Treatment Options For Drug And Alcohol Addiction

 The best detox programs help an individual taper off use of a drug a little at a time to ensure the body is not sent into sharp withdrawal all at once.
 This process can be optimized through the use of medications which can lessen the severity of withdrawal symptoms and alleviate cravings.

 Inpatient (Residential) Drug And Alcohol Rehab Programs

 Inpatient treatment is the most comprehensive form of addiction treatment available.
-It involves a residential stay at a drug and alcohol rehab center or other treatment facility.
+It involves a residential stay at a drug and alcohol rehab center or another treatment facility.
 Participants in inpatient programs remain onsite for the duration of treatment, which is usually a predetermined amount of days or weeks.

 While in the program, participants will undergo counseling, daily therapy sessions, and receive access to other treatment components.
 Which forms of treatments are used in an inpatient program depends on both the rehab center a person attends and individual need.

 Inpatient programs provide customized care in a private location, and often offer treatment from some of the best professionals in the field of addiction treatment.
 Programs are typically holistic, meaning inpatient treatment works to treat the individual as a whole, rather than focusing on one aspect of health.
 For these reasons, inpatient treatment works well for individuals with all addiction issues, but especially for those with severe addictions or co-occurring disorders.

 The next level of intensity in addiction treatment is partial hospitalization programs (PHPs).
 These programs provide care that is comparable in intensity to inpatient, without requiring individuals to stay overnight for treatment.